bartdorlandt/dreamnetworking/dream/docs/blog/posts/paperless.md

 ![Paperless](images/paperless/paperless.png){ style="height:300px" align=right}

-Recently I was helping out some friends with paperless, how to structure their documents, how to implement a flow for their documents, etc. On occasion this triggered me to look at how use paperless myself.
+Recently I was helping out some friends with paperless, how to structure their documents, how to implement a flow for their documents, etc. On occasion this triggered me to look at how I use paperless myself.
 I've been using it for a while now and I'm very happy with it.
 I've also added some automation to it, which I'll share in this post.

 <!-- more -->